lehadnk/discord-xmog-contest-bot/README.md

 `docker-compose down && docker-compose up -d`

+Database will be automatically created on startup as /db/prod-db.db3

 Manual DB updates are not synced to container until restart

 voter_created_at field is needed to track voter user creation date.